Sayanta66/test-readme/tests/quickstart.md

 # Preparation

+You have two options: either create a pure HCloud cluster or a hybrid cluster with Hetzner dedicated (bare metal) servers.
+For a full list of flavors, please check out the [release page](https://github.com/syself/cluster-api-provider-hetzner/releases).

+To create a workload cluster, we need to do some preparation:

+- Set up the projects and credentials in HCloud.
+- Create the management/bootstrap cluster.
+- Export variables needed for cluster-template.
+- Create a secret with the credentials.

 ## Preparation of the Hetzner Project and Credentials

 There are several tasks that have to be completed before a workload cluster can be created.